Toward Robust Multilingual Adaptation of LLMs for Low-Resource Languages: Conclusion

 \section{Conclusion}

-We proposed \textsc{LiRA}, a framework for robust multilingual LLM adaptation that unifies retrieval, sentence ranking, and reasoning tasks under a common anchoring principle.
-By combining anchored representations with critic-guided alignment and queue-based objectives, \textsc{LiRA} consistently improves over strong Qwen3 baselines across both public benchmarks and our newly introduced LazRetrieval dataset.
+We proposed LiRA, a framework for robust multilingual LLM adaptation that unifies retrieval, sentence ranking, and reasoning tasks under a common anchoring principle.
+By combining anchored representations with critic-guided alignment and queue-based objectives, LiRA consistently improves over strong Qwen3 baselines across both public benchmarks and our newly introduced LazRetrieval dataset.
 Ablation studies further validate the complementary contributions of each component.
 We hope our dataset and framework can inspire future work on multilingual LLM adaptation.
-In addition, our \textbf{Ethics Statement} and \textbf{Reproducibility Statement} are provided in the ~\ref{app:ethics} and ~\ref*{app:reproducibility}.